This quick guide explains how you can fix the LibreOffice requires a Java runtime environment (JRE) error.

 sudo apt install libreoffice-java-common

-- Once installation is finished, close all instances of LibreOffice.
+- Once the installation is finished, close all instances of LibreOffice.

 - Restart LibreOffice and perform the task which you were doing causing the error.

-- You should not be receiving any more error.
+- You should not be receiving any more errors.

-For other Linux distributions, download the related package (RPM etc) from above official Oracle download page.
+For other Linux distributions, download the related package (RPM, etc) from the above official Oracle download page.